DroneGun Tactical is a portable (but still illegal) drone scrambler

 Appeals court rules that Tinder’s pricing violates age discrimination laws

 The only thing growing faster than the global drone population is the population of people thinking “how can I knock these annoying things out of the sky?”
-DroneShield offers a way to do just that, and now in a much more portable package with the DroneGun Tactical — that is, if you’re an authorized government agent, which I doubt.
+DroneShield offers a way to do just that, and now in a much more portable package, with the DroneGun Tactical — that is, if you’re an authorized government agent, which I doubt.

 Over the last few years, the Australian company DroneShield has been showing off its DroneGun, essentially a high-powered antenna that blasts drones’ own antennas with a signal powerful enough that it drowns out the controller’s instructions.
 Many drones in such a situation treat this like a loss of signal, and attempt to make a safe landing or, if GPS isn’t also scrambled, return to a known location.